phaserjs/phaser/README.md

 * Camera.inCamera check now uses the Sprite.worldView which finally accurately updates regardless of scale, rotation or rotation origin.
 * Added Math.Mat3 for Matrix3 operations (which Sprite.Transform uses) and Math.Mat3Utils for lots of use Mat3 related methods.
 * Added SpriteUtils.overlapsXY and overlapsPoint to check if a point is within a sprite, taking scale and rotation into account.
+* Added Cache.getImageKeys (and similar) to return an array of all the keys for all currently cached objects.
+* Added Group.bringToTop feature.
+Will sort the Group, move the given sprites z-index to the top and shift the rest down by one.